 Another way for people to get emergency cash is a car title loan.
-This involves the borrower using their car as collateral.
-This is not an option for everyone, and any potential borrower needs to understand the risks involved.
-As if they do not, it can be very easy to have your car or truck seized by the lender.
-Find information below on how an auto title loan works.
-Get information on the pros and cons of this product, understand how lenders deal with and approve potential borrowers, and find details on how to apply.
+This involves the borrower, including people with bad credit, using their vehicle as collateral.
+Any potential borrower needs to understand the risks involved, as if they do not make the title loan payments on time, it can be very easy to have your car or truck seized by the lender.
+Find a list of lenders near you to apply at for a car title loan.

 The concept is simple enough.
-A car title loan, which many lenders and others refer to simply as a title loan, is a short term financing product offered by a number of financial institutions.
-To use this source of funding, the borrower provides the title to their car as collateral for the loan itself.
-This may sound risky, and in fact it is.
+A car title loan, which many lenders and others refer to simply as a title loan, is a short term financing product offered by a number of financial institutions, ranging from banks to check advance stores or payday lenders near you.
+In general the money should be used as a last resort for people in a financial crisis.

 If you are not careful, there are many.
 First and foremost, they are expensive.
 Depending on the state or lender in which you apply to, the APR can range from the low 20% up to a couple hundred percent.
 While in some states it may be slightly less expensive than say a payday loan, it is not an inexpensive form of financing.
 Be sure to shop around as well, as some companies will set the interest rate equivalent to or even higher than payday loans that may be available in that state.